Recording slow queries and analyzing them using pt-query-digest

 Now it's time to analyze the query itself.

-We plan to create a separate article about this, so please wait a while.
+We plan to write a separate article about this, so please wait a while.

 Conclusion